 Longer-than-Usual Sign-Up Process

 The process wasn’t difficult and it could be handled by a beginner; however, it was a much longer process than most hosts.
-The golden rule in online sales is to keep the number of form fields to an absolute minimum to increase conversion rates, but I don’t think OVH got the memo.
+The golden rule in online sales is to keep the number of form fields to an absolute minimum to increase conversion rates, but I don’t think OVHcloud got the memo.

 If you’re looking for a vendor that is easier to sign up for, try FastComet, or if you need more advanced features and don’t mind a longer sign-up process, read about DigitalOcean.
-Alternatively, if you’d like to learn more about OVH, read my in-depth review.
+Alternatively, if you’d like to learn more about OVHcloud, read my in-depth review.